salesforce-marketingcloud/JB4A-SDK-iOS/README.md

 ## Release History
 As of July 2014, we have clarified the version numbering of the SDK and versions that will be supported.
 For more information see [here](https://code.exacttarget.com/apis-sdks/mobilepush-sdks/mobile-push-sdk.html).

+#### Version 3.3.0
+_Released August 25, 2014, correlating to ExactTarget's 2014-06 Release_
+_(supported)_

+* MPUSH-2560 - Continued Beacon work to meet further requirements.
+* MPUSH-2488 - Added device locale to registrations.
+* MPUSH-2472 - Introduced ETEvent to track statistics and such going forward.
+This also includes the addition of the Bulk Uploader Shim and related functionality.
+* MPUSH-2513 - Added the ability to retrieve inactive fences from the SDK's cache.
+This was previously impossible.
+* MPUSH-2536 - ETLog can now be turned on or off in production.
+It defaults to off.

 ### Version 3.2.0
 _Released July 21, 2014, correlating to ExactTarget's 2014-05 Release_
 _(supported)_